 The best way of beating the sultry heat of Kolkata were the customized sharbats (Juices) of Paramount – an almost century old shop that is an institution in itself.
-The costly glass of sharbats and the variety that Paramount offered was a relief in the city summer.
+The dab sherbat is probably the most sought after glass in this part of the city!

-Not only the bookstores, but the shops that offered stationeries in College Street also brought out the lost child in you.
-The useless urge for shopping for a pen or even a nicely created pencil was among your desires when you saw them all arranged together on the store fronts.
+Not only the bookstores, but the shops that offered stationery in College Street also brought out the lost child in you.
+One of your deepest your desires was the useless urge for buying a pen or even a nicely created pencil when you saw them all arranged together on the store fronts.

 Getting a tram from one corner of M.G Road and getting down somewhere on the way was a common source of relaxed sauntering for you.
 You had so much time and trams were the best way to go around this part of the city.

 It used to be tough finding a seat in College Square.
 But once you had that bit of empty space for your gang, you would settle in for addas that lasted hours.
-You often used to bunk your classes just to sit there and snack on some Dal Bora (lentil fries) and talk about college politics or heartbreaks.
+You often bunked classes just to sit there and snack on some Dal Bora (lentil fries) and talk about college politics or heartbreaks.